ISSN (print) – 2520-6761ISSN (online) – 2520-6311

 Step 2.
 Submission of the full-text article to consideration.
 The corresponding author sends the full text of the article to the e-mail specified in the contacts of the selected journal.
 The article is considered by managing editor regarding the compliance with the topics and requirements of the selected journal.
 Managing editor must notify the corresponding author about the results of review not later than in a week.

 The corresponding author must ensure that all the co-authors listed in the article have approved its final version, and also agreed to submit it to the publication.
 Article submission for publication in the journal provides that all authors (co-authors) approve its publication and all of them took part in the study and / or preparation of the article.
 When submitting an article for consideration by the editorial board, accurate and reliable contact information of corresponding author should be submitted, who will be fully responsible for all aspects related to ethical issues and the originality of the content of the article, act as the main contact in the event of any disputes and inquiries before or after the publication of the article.
 By submitting an article for publication, the authors (co-authors) should fully take into account the requirements of the editorial board and the publisher on the content and quality of the presentation of the original data.
-If necessary (at the request of the editor), the authors (co-authors) should provide the authorship or originality of the material presented, explanations in case of revealed inconsistencies in the disclosure of important information.
 The publication of the manuscript means that this article was not previously published and is not considered for publication in another journals and was approved by all co-authors and the institution in which the study was conducted.
 The publisher is not legally responsible for any claims.

 Step 3.
 Checking the article for originality.
 The editor checks the submitted materials for originality using the Unicheck software product to detect plagiarism.
 The managing editor must notify the corresponding author about the results of checking not later than in a week.